sahib/rmlint/docs/rmlint.1.rst

     Use this if you want to hardlink files, but want to fallback for duplicates that lie on different devices.
   * *symlink*: Shortcut for ``-c sh:handler=symlink``.
-    Use this as last straw.
+    Use this as a last straw.

 * ``json``: Print a JSON-formatted dump of all found reports.
-Outputs all lint as a json document.
+Outputs all lint as a JSON document.
 The document is a list of dictionaries, where the first and last element is the header and the footer.
-Everything between are data-dictionaries.
+Everything between are data dictionaries.

   Available options:

   - *unique*: Include unique files in the output.
   - *no_header=[true|false]:* Print the header with metadata (default: true)
   - *no_footer=[true|false]:* Print the footer with statistics (default: true)
-  - *oneline=[true|false]:* Print one json document per line (default: false) This is useful if you plan to parse the output line-by-line, e.g. while ``rmlint`` is sill running.
+  - *oneline=[true|false]:* Print one JSON document per line (default: false) This is useful if you plan to parse the output line-by-line, e.g. while ``rmlint`` is sill running.